How to paint skin

 INTERNAL

-In our skin matrix, it's not about how light or dark it is, but rather what color sits beneath the skin's surface and affects the overall quality of the tone.
+In the matrix of our skin, it's not about how light or dark it is, but what color is placed beneath the surface of the skin and affects the overall quality of the tone.
 Whether we have very light, medium or dark skin, our skin can have a cool, warm or neutral tone.

-Cold undertone: Flashes of pink, violet or bluish coloration, flushed complexion.
+Cool undertone: Flashes of pink, violet or blue coloring, flushed complexion.

-Warm undertone: The skin turns yellow, peach or gold.
+Warm undertone: Skin turns yellow, peach or gold colors.

-Neutral undertone: Has no obvious pink or blue skin undertones.
+Neutral undertone: No obvious pink or blue skin tones.

 Adding these colors is optional.
-But if what you are looking for is a more realistic effect, well, the solution is to paint these colors gently on the skin.
+But if you're looking for a more realistic effect, well, the solution is to paint these colors softly on the skin.

 • RED AND YELLOW UNDERTONES

-Due to the blood flowing under the skin, you will notice that the red shows up clearly.
-Just look at your hand to check it.
-White skin shows it more clearly.
-To give it a better view, in some parts it is good to place a little of these colors.
+Because of the blood flowing beneath the skin, you'll notice that the red shows up clearly.
+Just look at your hand to see.
+White skins show up more clearly.
+To give it a better look, it is good to put a little of these colors in some parts.

 • BLUE AND GREEN UNDERTONES

-Also if you look closely at your hand under a not very strong light you will notice that there are some green and blue tones, this is due to the veins that approach the surface.
+Also, if you look at your hand carefully under a not-too-strong light, you will notice that there are some green and blue tones, this is due to the veins that are close to the surface.

 You can achieve this effect by applying the color with the airbrush and then blending it until you are satisfied.

-This is a process to create the illusion of veins in the skin.
+This is a process to create the illusion of veins on the skin.

-After having the skin painted, you are going to place the figure of the vein in a layer above it with a hard brush, then in a layer above the previous one you will place the green, blue and red tones, using the airbrush.
+After you have the skin painted you will place the vein figure on a layer above with a hard brush, then on a layer above the previous one you will place the green, blue and red tones, using the airbrush.
 You will blend these colors until you are satisfied.
-Finally, return to the layer where you painted the vein, there with the help of the soft eraser erase and soften some parts of the vein.
+Finally, go back to the layer where you painted the vein, there with the help of the soft eraser erase and soften some parts of the vein.

-Something else you have to know regarding veins is that they have a color change with respect to skin tone.
-It is classified as follows:
+Something else you need to know about veins is that they change color depending on your skin tone.
+They are classified as follows:

 NEUTRAL: Green or blue veins.
 Skin with pink, red and blue or yellow, gold and peach tones.